monad-developers/hardhat-monad/README.md

 # Monad flavored Hardhat starter

-This project demonstrates a basic Hardhat use case optimized for Monad.
+This project demonstrates a basic Hardhat use case configured for Monad.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 ## Project Structure

 ```
 hardhat-monad/
 ├── contracts/             # Smart contract source files
-│   └── Lock.sol           # Sample time-locked wallet contract
+│   └── Counter.sol        # Simple counter contract (no constructor params)
 ├── ignition/              # Hardhat Ignition deployment modules
 │   └── modules/
-│       └── Lock.ts        # Deployment configuration for Lock contract
+│       └── Counter.ts     # Deployment configuration for Counter contract
-├── test/                  # Test files
-│   └── Lock.ts            # Tests for the Lock contract
 ├── .env.example           # Example environment variables file
 ├── hardhat.config.ts      # Hardhat configuration
 ├── package.json           # Project dependencies